knapeczadam/dae-gameplay-programming/README.md

-# 🧟 Gameplay Programming — Zombie Survival Game (DAE, 2023)
+# 🧟 Gameplay Programming

 Hello fellow DAE student or curious visitor 👋
-This repository contains my work for the **Gameplay Programming** course at *Digital Arts & Entertainment* (DAE).
+This repository contains my work for the **Gameplay Programming** course at *DAE*.

+---

+## 🗄️ About this repository

 It includes both weekly AI lab exercises and a final project built using the **custom DAE C++ gameplay framework**.

 The course introduced the foundations of **game AI** — from steering behaviors and pathfinding to decision-making structures such as **finite state machines** and **behavior trees**.
 The final project applies these systems in a small **Zombie Survival** simulation, where an autonomous agent tries to survive as long as possible by reacting intelligently to its environment.

+This repository was uploaded primarily as an **archive of coursework**, documenting the learning process of implementing common gameplay AI patterns from scratch.

+> ⚠️ Keep in mind: these projects were made during the learning phase — expect minor bugs, experimental systems, and work-in-progress logic.
+> They represent the *process of learning*, not a finished product.

 ---

-## 🗂 Repository Structure

-The repository consists of two main branches:

-- **`framework`** — contains the weekly lab exercises, implementing various AI concepts step by step.
-- **`zombie-survival-game`** — contains the final project, where all learned systems are integrated into a single agent-based simulation.
+## 🔎 Course Information

+**📚 Course:** Gameplay Programming
+**🏫 University:** Howest University of Applied Sciences - Digital Arts and Entertainment
+**📍 Location:** Kortrijk, Belgium
+**🗓️ Academic year:** 2023–24 | Third semester
+**🎓 Study load:** 6 ECTS
+**⏱️ Total study time:** 180 hours

 ---

-## 🧠 About the Course

-**Course:** Gameplay Programming
-**Study load:** 6 ECTS
-**Total study time:** 180 hours
-**Semester:** 2023 — Third semester
-**Location:** Kortrijk, Belgium
+## 👨‍🏫 Teaching Staff

 **Co-ordinator:** Koen Samyn
 **Other teaching staff:** Fries Boury

 ---

 ## 🎯 Learning Goals

-**LR04:** The student researches and selects relevant gameplay AI principles for a concrete implementation.
+- Researches and analyzes **state-of-the-art gameplay principles** for implementing concrete gameplay elements.
-**LR07:** The student develops interactive 3D applications efficiently, selecting the most suitable algorithms for gameplay systems.
-**LR09:** The student solves complex technical problems using context-specific programming skills and implements efficient, structured, and maintainable code.
+- Selects and motivates the **most efficient algorithms** and **gameplay concepts** for specific implementations.
+- Works in a **problem-solving** and **technically grounded** way, applying programming skills within given constraints.
+- Breaks down **complex technical problems** into smaller, solvable parts.
+- Implements assignments using appropriate **programming techniques** and **efficient code structure**.
+- Uses game engines, frameworks, middleware, and external services effectively within a game project.
+- Integrates and evaluates **existing tools or systems** based on technical and production constraints.
+- Analyzes and fixes problems methodically, improving solutions based on findings.

 ---

-## 📘 Content Overview
+## 🧩 Course Content

-Topics covered throughout the semester:

 - Steering behaviours
 - Combined steering